Kaaii/ProductivityCoach/README.md

 * Goal reminders: Set multiple goals with deadlines (if no deadline, then bot will prompt for goal completion at weekly intervals).
 Bot will do several reminders at different intervals leading up to the deadline, and ask if user has completed the goal (or user can "command" the bot they completed a goal).
 For each goal completed, award user 10 points + 5 points per day done earlier.
 If goal is within _same day_, requires a time (in military) for deadline.
 If no deadline given, bot will assume deadline is at 23:59 of that day.
 No points are awarded for goals set with times <1 hour of current time.

-* Fitness coaching: Starts and manages a simple fitness plan.
-(If time allows, add data tracking by inputting date, fitness data into a .csv file for analysis or graphical display).

-* Gaming wellness: If session time is over a certain length of time, prompts user to do certain stretches/light exercise

-* Diet input: When command is initiated, waits for user input of a list of caloric intake.
-Possibly combinable with fitness coaching data.
-Only to be implemented if time allows.

 #Repos used:
 discord.py